AmirSaysNothing: Early life

-AmirSaysNothing is the oldest of six children and grew up around the East Coast, including New York, DMV and Boston.
+AmirSaysNothing is the oldest of six children and grew up around the East Coast, including New York, the Washington metropolitan area, and Boston.
 Amir moved around a lot after his parents got a divorce.
 His father was a minister for the Nation of Islam in Harlem and a big hip-hop fan, which greatly influenced his art.
 He decided to call Los Angeles home when he was 18 years old because he wanted to become a professional skateboarder.
 Although he has now turned to music, he is still sponsored by Supra.

 Music career

 Amir started rapping in high school and started taking it seriously at the age of 21.
 He dropped his first project, the Medium Rare EP, on May 19, 2015.
-His debut album, Employee of the Month, came a little more than a year later when it premiered on Noisey on June 24, 2016 and was released to all other streaming platforms on September 23, 2016.
+His debut album, Employee of the Month, came a little more than a year later when it premiered on Noisey on June 24, 2016, and was released to all other streaming platforms on September 23, 2016.

 Among his other musical accomplishments include having two of his songs featured on the Sleight soundtrack, which was released on Lakeshore Records on May 12, 2017.
 He has strong connections to Rhymesayers Entertainment and earned a writing credit on Evidence's 2018 album, Weather or Not, helping pen "What I Need".
 Atmosphere's Slug shouted out Amir on the duo's "Ringo" track from the 2016 album Fishing Blues.